Information for Humanities Honors Parents

 Why Humanities Honors?

-Third, because the program overlaps several disciplines and develops reading, writing, comprehension and presentation skills, the program allows students to fast track through lower-division GE requirements.
+Third, because the program integrates several disciplines and develops reading, writing, and presentation skills, the program allows students to fast track through lower-division GE requirements.

 Fourth, this education in the required basics is coupled with an environment in which students can build friendships with classmates and relationships with professors.
 In each cohort a supportive community develops because students are with the same group of their peers and the same professors for the entirety of their two years in the program.